McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Real-analyticity, convexity, and divergence

 In fact the containment $\Csec \subseteq \C_X$ can be promoted to an equality:

 \begin{theorem:cones-are-equal}[McMullen polynomial detects $\Csec$] The McMullen cone $\C_X$ is equal to the cone of sections $\Csec$. \end{theorem:cones-are-equal}

-The proof of Theorem~\ref{T:cones_are_equal} is somewhat involved and is so postponed to the end of this section.
+The proof of Theorem~\ref{T:cones_are_equal} is somewhat involved and so is postponed to the end of this section.
 For now we use it to prove that $\mathfrak H$ extends to all of $\Csec$ with many nice properties.

 \begin{example}[Computing the McMullen cone $\C_X$] The McMullen polynomial for our running example is, as calculated in Example~\ref{Ex:calculating poly}, given by

 Accordingly, we calculate that the dual cone $\C(\poly(t,x),x^4)$ is the interior of the convex hull of the rays through $(1,2)$ and $(-1,0)$; this is exactly equal to the cone of sections $\Csec$ as calculated in Example~\ref{Ex:the_cones}, and so $\C_X$ has already been illustrated in Figure~\ref{F:Acone-Scone}.
 We note that the equality $\C_X=\Csec$ here is in agreement with Theorem~\ref{T:cones_are_equal}. \end{example}